cbeck88/conf-rs/README.md

 * If your component is initialized by a larger component, then that component should have its own config struct and you should use `flatten` to assemble it.
 You should usually use the `prefix` and `help_prefix` options when flattening.
 * Each binary target should have a config struct, and should `::parse()` it in `fn main()`.

 This way, whenever you discover in the future that you need to add more config values for one of your small components, all you have to do is add it to the associated config struct, and it will automatically appear in every service that needs it, as many times as needed with appropriate prefixing, without you having to plumb it through every step of the way.
 Additionally, it makes it easier to create correct config for any future services or tools.
-And it causes all of your services and tools to have a similar, predictable style, and to have all of their config documented in `--help`, even pretty obscure environment variables and such, which usually just don't get documented if you chose to read them directly from `std::env` instead.
+And it causes all of your services and tools to have a similar, predictable style, and to have all of their config documented in `--help`, even pretty obscure environment variables and such, which usually just don't get documented if you choose to read them directly from `std::env` instead.

-The argument parsing functionality of this crate is of secondary importance -- the 12-factor app reads *all* config from the environment.
+The argument parsing functionality of this crate is of secondary importance -- the 12-factor app reads *all* config from the environment when deployed.
 The main reason that CLI argument parsing functionality is here is:

 * It's sometimes very convenient when running services locally, or in CI, to be able to pass config as CLI arguments instead of env, or to pass these arguments knowing that they will shadow whatever values are in `env`.
-* I had some existing projects that were using `clap` that I wanted to be able to migrate to this in a non-disruptive way.
+* I had some existing projects that were using `clap-derive` that I wanted to be able to migrate to this in a non-disruptive way.
 * I wanted to ensure that `--help` could be easily auto-generated in a way that includes all the relevant information about `env` arguments.

 This is somewhat different from the history of [`clap`](https://docs.rs/clap/latest/clap/), which started life as a CLI argument parser, and added `env` fallback after the library was already pretty mature.